WonopolyCS246/Wonopoly/README.md

 All of these things were only possible because our code that High Cohesion and Low Coupling.

+## coupleing and col

 ## What lessons did this project teach you about developing software in teams?
 If you worked alone, what lessons did you learn about writing large programs?

-There are pros and cons of working in a group
+Obviously, there are pros and cons of working in a group - especially in the context of developing software projects

 ### Pros
-You get to learn a lot from your peers, not only about programming concepts but also

-## coupleing and col
+Working on group projects definately helps you learn a lot, like A LOT, not only in terms of programming concepts and practices, but also in terms of work ethics.
+By running ideas before our group members, we were able to conprehend

+### Cons

+Most certainly we were not used to working in groups on a CS Assignment ( We all realise this the hard way XDXD ).
+Usually we would go about implementing things as per our own whims and fancy, which was definately not an option for this project.
+Since, we all discussed our implementations - this meant that we had to take into account for everyone's opinion on our implementation.
+This situation was made worse, because there can be n different ways of implementing the same the thing.
+Initially, we had a lot of inertia, however, overtime we devised a method to come to a common conlusion.
+This meant that TOGETHER we were able to comeup with the best possible solution (according to our understanding).

 [URL602]:https://lists.gnu.org/archive/html/bug-ncurses/2017-03/msg00011.html
 [URLLeak]:https://invisible-island.net/ncurses/ncurses.faq.html#config_leaks